-This is the evening sunset at our hotel.The third day Al wasn’t feeling that well so we spent the day at the hotel pool reading.
+This is the evening sunset at our hotel.The third day Al was feeling a tad iffy so we spent the day at the hotel pool reading.
 I did some watercolour sketches of the ‘dangerous waters’ by our hotel.
 Each took a long time to finish as they were done from live waves that refused to stand still!This night we ate in the hotel restaurant and I had this ‘Sopa de Ajo’ (Garlic Soup).
 Usually this is a creamy white soup, or else brown and prepared in a similar way to French Onion Soup.
 This one was red, ‘Castellian-style’ with a lot of smokey chipotles in it.Every day there was a glorious sunset from our hotel but for this day I’ve chosen a soccer game on the beach.The next day we were off to Lázaro Cárdenas by on a 7 1/2-hour bus ride.